 Sarees have been worn in India for many centuries.
-Even when there was no ‘India’ to speak of, women wore sarees, or at least an ancient version of this garment.
+Even when there was no ‘India’ to speak of, women wore saree dress, or at least an ancient version of this garment.
 Over the years, the popularity of this garment has increased by leaps and bounds.
 It began to be worn in almost every corner of the country and quickly became the staple outfit of different communities.
 India’s vast landscape and varied cultural heritage influenced the development of this garment.
 Today, there are hundreds of unique varieties of sarees from different regions and communities.
 The fact that modern designers have embraced it and produced innovative, creative varieties has only added to the roster of amazing choices for women interested in wearing sarees.

 While for many women, wearing saris on a regular basis is part and parcel of their life, they are also the favorite ethnic garment for any occasion.
 This applies to both India and abroad.
-Since draping and wearing a saree can be a little bit tricky for people who are not familiar with the methods, many women choose to reserve this elegant outfit for a special day where ethnic dressing is required, or one where they do not want to be a face in the crowd.
+Since draping and wearing a latest satin saree can be a little bit tricky for people who are not familiar with the methods, many women choose to reserve this elegant outfit for a special day where ethnic dressing is required, or one where they do not want to be a face in the crowd.

 Sarees for special occasions are obviously quite different from the ones worn on an everyday basis.
 These tend to be fancier and more ornate, with a more refined, exclusive look.
 Of course, even within the category of ‘occasional sarees’, there are many different varieties and types to choose from.
-Depending on the specific event or occasion, sarees will have a different aesthetic and feel.
+Depending on the specific event or occasion, then party wear sarees will have a different aesthetic and feel.

 On the simpler side are the sarees for occasions that are meant to be informal gatherings.
 You have parties, brunches, work events and so on in this context.
 Herein, a smart but simple outfit would be both flattering and stylish.
 There are many such options for women to choose from.
 Printed cotton or faux silk sarees with small but colorful prints and embroidered pallus, digital printed rayon or polyester sarees and pretty jute-cotton or khadi cotton blended sarees would be just a few of the exciting options for semi-formal occasions.